Medically reviewed by Drugs.com. Last updated on Mar 21, 2022.

 Pedunculated warts appear on the head and neck, scalp and beard and are shaped like cauliflower.

 A doctor usually can diagnose warts by looking at them.
 Sometimes, the doctor will have to take some tissue from a wart and analyze it under a microscope.
+An HPV test can also be performed on samples taken from the cervix during a woman's pelvic exam.

 Even without treatment, warts may disappear in months or years on their own.
 However, there is always a chance they will come back.

 Most warts disappear within a year or two, even if they are not treated; however, without treatment warts may spread.
 Many people choose to have warts treated either because of minor pain or for cosmetic reasons.
 Treatment depends on the location of the wart, its type and size, a person's age and health, and his or her willingness to follow through with repeated treatments.
+Genital warts should be treated and monitored in order to detect or prevent related cancers.

-You should talk to your doctor before trying to treat your warts.
 Over-the-counter liquids and patches containing salicylic acid can decrease the size of a wart, but they should not be used on the face or genitals.
 Your doctor may treat a wart by applying certain medications or acids, freezing it (cryotherapy) or surgically removing it.

 When To Call a Professional